Wallet Guides

 Which Model Is Right for You?

-The smartest approach is using both: buy crypto with TRY on an exchange, then transfer to a self-custody wallet.
+One possible workflow is to buy crypto with TRY on an exchange, then transfer selected assets to a self-custody wallet.
 You combine the convenience of buying with genuine ownership.